-The company started creating cookware in 1992 in China and selling its wares in Italy.
+The company started creating cookware in China in 1992 and sold its wares in Italy.
 They have since expanded its markets.
 Its products are available throughout Europe and now the United States.
 They have offices around the world.

 According to Carote, their products are made “mainly” in China and Vietnam “in world-class factories, all of which adhere to our strict ethical manufacturing practices and maintain the required standards for BSCI or SMETA.”

 Carote Pan Review – What Is It?

 Carote pans are unique because they have a granite coating which makes them non-stick.
 Each piece has an aluminum core covered in several layers of granite.
 The handles look like wood but are Bakelite plastic.

 Benefits Of Granite Cookware

 The granite coating has a few benefits.
 The first is its non-stick property; nothing attaches to this pan.
 I used it to cook an egg without oil or butter, and it slid right out.

 It’s also non-reactive, so you can cook anything in it.
 On the other hand, cast iron can add a metallic taste to dishes when cooked for over 30 minutes.

 Carote Pan Review — How Safe Is It?

 Here is where things can get confusing.
 According to the company’s website, the interior of the pans are “made with a Swiss ILAG non-stick natural granite-delivered coating, 100% Free of PFOS, PFOA, Passed FDA, SGS, MA, CNAS safe test.”

 Some people are leery of PFOA and PTFE.